popham/emscripten-treeviz/README.md

 Speaking of optimization out of existence....
 I don't want to be specifying that some construct within a C++ file gets exported to have it included in the module.
 Any export from a C++ file should be rebound in a Javascript file (my AMD exports are very semantic).
+From the [Emscripten wiki](https://github.com/kripken/emscripten/wiki/Interacting-with-code#calling-compiled-functions-from-normal-javascript), the `cwrap(string name, type returns, type[] arguments)` method would work, but I want to define my interface from C++.
+Further, it looks like the compiler needs the exported functions enumerated to avoid optimization problems, and I want to keep things DRY if possible.

+The README of the [Javascript version of bullet](https://github.com/kripken/ammo.js/) claims that closures come with a harsh performance penalty of 50%.